 For simple cases, the above may be sufficient.
 For other cases, you may have to explicitly instruct make how to build your scanner.
 The following is an example of a Makefile containing explicit rules:

-GNU make and GNU automake are two such programs that provide implicit rules for flex-generated scanners.
+&lt;sup>1 GNU make and GNU automake are two such programs that provide implicit rules for flex-generated scanners.